Browse Journals and Peer-Reviewed Series

 ISSN 2470-9549

-The vision of the Journal of Research, Assessment, and Practice in Higher Education is to publish original, rigorous, and well-respected research manuscripts, evaluations of promising best practices endeavors, and theory-grounded assessment reports of innovative initiatives.
-The ultimate goal is disseminating knowledge about programs and research studies that are making a difference in student affairs practice.
+The journal contains original, rigorous, and well-respected research manuscripts, evaluations of promising best practices endeavors, and theory-grounded assessment reports of innovative initiatives.

 Line by Line: A Journal of Beginning Student Writing (Department of English)